 Either way, it a great day out.

 After this tour, take the ABC highway heading westward, and at the Henry Forde roundabout go straight and follow the winding road all the way till you reach Oistins fishing town (max.
 5 minutes).

 Also on the south coast main road – Highway 7, just on from St Lawrence Gap, you will find the Graeme Hall Nature Sanctuary where Green Monkeys and tropical birds are abundant.

 On your left, you will see Worthing Beach or Sandy Beach as it is better known.
 It is beautiful for swimming here as the reef causes a calm pond.

 Moving along you will next see Bert’s Bar, which is a great place to catch some sporting action, they also do a fantastic pizza.

 Following on you will see Patisserie Flindt, which makes excellent pastries, sandwiches, and salads, visiting here is always a treat!
 Next door you have Bubba’s Sports Bar, which is fully air-conditioned and has a large restaurant serving all types of food.

 As you drive around the island, you will see numerous Chefette restaurants; it is the Barbadian equivalent of McDonald’s.
 Barbados is one of the only places in the world where McDonald’s failed and closed down!
-Chefette sells a variety of tasty burgers, chicken, pizza and take away foods.
-Whilst on the island try something from Chefette and you will realize that they have managed to make fast food very tasty!
+Chefette sells a variety of tasty burgers, chicken, pizza and takeaway foods.
+While on the island try something from Chefette and you will realize that they have managed to make fast food delicious!

 As you continue along this south coast road, you will next come to the historic Garrison area, where you will find George Washington House.
 Barbados was the only foreign country that George Washington ever visited and so to commemorate his visit in 1751, the house in which he stayed has been refurbished.